KhushiGarg21/Histogram_Terribly_Tiny_Tales/README.md

-Here is the live link of the assignment :- [histogramsitebykhushi.netlify.app](url)
+Histogram Assignment

-You'll see a "Submit" button.
+First You'll see a "Submit" button.
 Clicking on it, will fetch the contents of my "data" text file, parse the content to find the frequency of occurrence of each word, and display a histogram of the 20 most occurring words.
 Additionally, you can click the "Export" button to download a CSV file of the histogram data.

 I used mapping to get each word(which comes under in 20 most occuring words).